1998–99 Miami Heat season: Regular season

+NBA playoffs

-In the 1999 NBA playoffs, the Heat faced off against the New York Knicks for the third consecutive time.
-The 8th-seeded Knicks defeated the Heat in the Eastern Conference First round, with Knicks guard Allan Houston hitting a buzzer-beater in Game 5 at the Miami Arena, where the Knicks defeated the Heat, 78–77, thus winning the series in five games.
-With this loss, the Heat became the second number one seed in league history to lose a playoffs series against a number eight seed.
-The Knicks would become the first #8 seed to reach the NBA Finals, but would lose in five games to the San Antonio Spurs.
-The Heat later did the deed themselves by defeating the top–seeded Milwaukee Bucks in the opening round of the 2023 NBA playoffs, becoming the second eighth-seed to advance to the NBA Finals.
+In the Eastern Conference First Round of the 1999 NBA playoffs, and for the third consecutive year, the Heat faced off against the 8th–seeded New York Knicks, a team that featured All-Star center Patrick Ewing, Allan Houston, and sixth man Latrell Sprewell.
+The Knicks took a 2–1 series lead, but the Heat managed to win Game 4 on the road, 87–72 at Madison Square Garden to even the series.
+However, the Heat lost Game 5 to the Knicks at home, 78–77 at the Miami Arena, in which Houston hit a memorable game-winning buzzer-beater, as the Knicks defeated the Heat in a hard-fought five-game series.
+With this loss, the Heat became the second number one seed in league history to lose an NBA playoffs series against a number eight seed.

+The Knicks would become the first #8 seed to advance to the NBA Finals, but would lose to the San Antonio Spurs in five games in the 1999 NBA Finals.
+The Heat would later on accomplish the deed themselves by defeating the top–seeded Milwaukee Bucks in the opening round of the 2023 NBA playoffs, becoming the second eighth-seed to advance to the NBA Finals.

+Aftermath

-This was also the Heat's final full season playing at the Miami Arena.
+This was also the Heat's final full season in which they played their home games at the Miami Arena.
 Following the season, Porter signed as a free agent with the San Antonio Spurs, while Terry Mills re-signed with his former team, the Detroit Pistons, and Edwards, and long-time Heat forward Keith Askins were both released to free agency.